discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Source: Science Photo Library

-It is not harmful but aesthetically it doesn’t look good and also might cause a loss of self confidence for a child especially the school goers.
+It is not harmful but aesthetically it doesn’t look good and also might cause a loss of self-confidence for a child, especially school goers.

 Prevention and Treatment:

-Iron supplements are to be given if it has been prescribed by your pediatrician.
+Iron supplements are to be given if it has been prescribed by your paediatrician.
 But the stains can be prevented or reduced if:

 If the stains still are present a professional dental scaling (cleaning) is required.